rupinderjeet/flutterwave_flutter_sdk/README.md

 # Flutterwave Flutter SDK (Standard)

 The Flutter library helps you create seamless payment experiences in your dart mobile app.
 By connecting to our modal, you can start collecting payment in no time.
+See [Flutterwave Standard](https://developer.flutterwave.com/docs/collecting-payments/standard) documentation for more details on how this works.

 Available features include: